 Well, it's a rush to misjudgment under the law.

-I mean, the the the law is basically clear in most jurisdictions, and certainly in Georgia, that if a a police officer reasonably believes he is facing imminent uh death or serious bodily injury, he's allowed to use lethal force.
+I mean, the law is basically clear in most jurisdictions and certainly in Georgia, that if a police officer reasonably believes he is facing imminent death or serious bodily injury, he's allowed to use lethal force.

 I mean, that's standard.

-It it obviously turns on the question of did he reasonably believe.
+It obviously turns to the question of did he reasonably believe that.

-All right, I'm gonna pick it up on that point, though, on the other side of this break.
+All right, I'm going to pick it up on that point, though, on the other side of this break.

 Sean, you want to be a part of the program?